 - Roles and responsibilities

-My background is in the Church of England, although my family and I are currently part of a non-denominational community church near where we live.
+My background is in the Church of England, although my family and I are currently part of a non-denominational community church where we live.

 - Research interests and supervision

 My research interests range fairly widely over the history and contemporary practice of Christianity, particularly in England.

 History of Christianity

 My academic training is as a church historian, with my PhD (and subsequent book) on the history of local church life and generational change in post-war Birmingham, which drew heavily on oral history.
 I’m also particularly interested in the recent history of church music (particularly its intersection with popular culture), on which I’ve co-written with Peter Webster.
 I’ve also written on Christian responses to political and social issues in the modern period.